Dravening/ks-installer/CONTRIBUTING.md

 * Change the Docker image tags of your desired component in file [main.yml](roles/download/defaults/main.yml)
 * Build the Docker image of `ks-installer`
     * Please provide a accessible image path, e.g. `make all -e REPO=surenpi/ks-installer`
-* Create a Kubernetes cluster without KubeSphere
+* Create a Kubernetes cluster without d3os
     * Install a [k3s](https://github.com/k3s-io/k3s/) might be easy solution for the test purpose
 * Install the ks-installer
-    * Switch the image to your desired one in file `deploy/kubesphere-installer.yaml`
+    * Switch the image to your desired one in file `deploy/d3os-installer.yaml`
     * Install it via: `kubectl apply -f deploy/`